 When you let a bank or lender do a hard credit check on your credit report, what does that mean for that all-important, three-digit number—a.k.a your credit score?

-And how long do hard credit inquiries stay on your credit report down the line?
+And how long do hard inquiries stay on your credit report?
+Are you permanently branded a credit-checker?

 When a lender hard pulls your credit, your credit score will take a small hit regardless of whether you’ve been approved or declined.
 According to FICO, credit inquiries tend to correlate with higher risk borrowers—and your credit score will reflect that correlation.